Clever/whackanop/README.md

 Usage of whackanop:
-  -debug=true: in debug mode, operations that match the query are logged instead of killed -interval=1: how often, in seconds, to poll mongo for operations -mongourl="localhost": mongo url to connect to -query="{\"op\": \"query\", \"secs_running\": {\"$gt\": 60}}": query sent to db.currentOp()
+  -debug=true: in debug mode, operations that match the query are logged instead of killed -interval=1: how often, in seconds, to poll mongo for operations -mongourl="mongodb://localhost?connect=direct": mongo url to connect to.
+Must specify connect=direct to guarantee admin commands are run on the specified server.
+  -query="{\"op\": \"query\", \"secs_running\": {\"$gt\": 60}}": query sent to db.currentOp()
+  -verbose=false: more verbose logging
+  -version=false: print the version and exit
 ```

 ## Installation